5 C

 Other late-night television hosts have also commented on the incident.
 Stephen Colbert criticized the Department of Homeland Security for its hasty judgment, labeling the shooting as self-defense.

-Chris Hayes opined that to many observers, the incident seemed like a deliberate act of murder.
+Chris Hayes opined that to many observers who viewed the video, the incident looked like “cold-blooded murder.”

 Jesse Watters, a Fox News host, faced criticism for his remarks about Good during his show.
 Watters noted that Good had pronouns in her bio, a comment that drew immediate backlash on social media.